bamerman/tech-writing-workshop/README.md

 **Barista training manual:** Trains baristas at Rough Draft Coffee in coffee knowledge and cafe procedures.

 ## Open-source
-The open-source category includes writing samples for open-source projects, including:
+The open-source category contains writing samples for open-source projects, including:

-**One Small Favor Wiki:** Maintains the Old School RuneScape wiki.
+**One Small Wiki Favor group:** Maintains the Old School RuneScape wiki.

-**MuseScore:** is an open-source music notation software.
+**MuseScore community:** Maintains the documentation for the open-source music notation software, MuseScore.

 ## Academic
 The academic category includes writing samples created in these learning contexts: